 2. Keep Them Busy: Horses

-are horse safe.
+are naturally curious so you can use this to your advantage and provide new items to explore.
+The possibilities are endless, but always ensure their “toys” are horse safe.
 There are several great options on the market now like this Nose-it!
 Treat Dispenser.
 For my food-motivated, yet rather chunky, gelding I use a no calorie Apple Scented Jolly Ball.

 3. Slow Feed or Graze:

 5. Hit the Road: Arrange to meet other riders for a trail ride or trailer to a local arena.
 A change of scenery is nice and gives your horse a chance to socialize.
 In my experience, horses greatly benefit from being in the presence of other (calm) horses, even if they aren’t making physical contact.
 This can be a welcome change for the rider too, since riding alone also has its challenges!